-The present report, the Global SRO Factbook, provides an aggregate overview of the facts and figures listed in the Database and further information gathered from the members.
+The present report, the Global SRO Factbook, provides an aggregate overview of the facts and figures listed in the Database and further information gathered from the SROs.
 It contains useful background clarifications highlighting some local specificities, while putting them in a broader international context.
+It also showcases how SROs have evolved to transform the way they regulate ads by investing in machine learning and artificial intelligence to grow their impact and operate at scale.

 Both these tools intend to shed some light on the work carried out by SROs to ensure responsible advertising in their respective markets while facilitating the sharing of knowledge on different aspects of self-regulatory systems.
 The explanations provided in the Factbook should be understood in that context, keeping in mind that there is no such thing as the 'best way' to operate a self-regulatory system for advertising.
 Differences in language, cultural sensitivities, business practices and legal provisions mean that a single model would be unlikely to achieve effective outcomes in all the markets covered by the ICAS membership.
 On the opposite, effective self-regulation requires the development of solutions tailored to local characteristics.